NeagDolph/Personal-Blog-Site/content/_index.md

 showHeadingAnchors: false
 ---

 ### Hey, I'm Neil.
 I'm currently a senior at Northeastern University majoring in Computer Science.
-I love **solving complex problems, building useful solutions, and creating interesting projects**.
+I love **creating interesting projects, solving complex problems, and building useful solutions**.

 ### On this website, I share my experiences building projects and the lessons I learn along the way.
 Whether you're a fellow student or a developer, I hope you'll find something useful here.